 Overall, compaction is an important tool in solid waste management, but it should be used carefully to avoid negative impacts on the environment.

-Compaction also minimises the odour from solid waste, as well as vectors such as rats and other animals that may be attracted to the waste.
-Finally, compacting the waste helps to increase its stability, making it less likely to collapse or erode.
-All of these factors make the compaction of solid waste an essential part of managing this type of refuse.
+Compaction also minimises the odour from solid waste, as well as pests such as rats and other animals that may be attracted to the waste.

 The compaction ratio is the ratio of solid waste in its compacted state to its original state.
 The ideal compaction ratio is 2:1, meaning that the solid waste is reduced to half of its original volume.
 This can be achieved through various methods, such as landfill mining or mechanical compression.